-Sleek, stylish and long-lasting?
-What’s not to love about the GF-236 Racing Shoes made by G-Force?
-It goes without saying that these boots are some of the best-looking in this kart boot lineup, and they have some substance to back-up that great exterior.
+Sleek, stylish and durable – what’s not to love about the GF-236 Racing Shoes made by G-Force?
+It goes without saying that these boots are some of the best-looking in this kart boot lineup, and they have some substance to back up that great exterior.

-These boots are a true high-top fashion, which means they provide fantastic ankle support and protection against fire should the worst happen while you’re out racing.
-They possess a chunky strap which not only helps fasten the boots properly, but it is designed to secure the boot laces to avoid them interfering with your drive; something which can often happen.
+These boots are a true high-top style, which means they provide fantastic ankle support and protection against fire should the worst happen while you’re out racing.
+They have a chunky strap, which not only helps fasten the boots properly, but it is also designed to secure the boot laces to avoid them interfering with your drive.

 The GF-236s have a pretty remarkable sole described as being “radial-grip” by G-Force.
 This is a pretty cool way of saying that the sole resembles car tires, with a unique tread that helps keep traction in a variety of conditions.

 This sole also rolls up the heel a bit to provide a molded fit, adding extra support to your ankles.
-It also stretches to the outsides of the kart driver’s foot, providing protection from boot wear and tear when you jab at the pedals in the heat of a crazy race!
+It also stretches to the outsides of the kart driver’s foot, providing protection from boot wear and tear.

 Although not as profoundly obvious as the 303s, these boots also have a small cut-out in the back of the heel to allow for the rocking motion of your heels when under a lot of driving stress.
 This sort of feature is pretty crucial for long races where the repetitive motion could always cause chafing and discomfort.

-Unlike the other boots on this list, the GF-236s are made of a rather rigid leather material; shiny and lacquered to look at.
-This adds to the boot’s durability, and they’ll perform better in the rain than fabric boots unless the latter are properly treated.
+Unlike the other boots on this list, the GF-236s are made of a rather rigid leather material.
+This adds to the boot’s durability, and they’ll perform better in the rain than most fabric boots.

 And for the amount you pay, you’ll get a pair of stiff, rigid boots that aren’t very forgiving.
-You’ll spend more time breaking them in than wearing them at the track to begin with, unless you’re okay with blisters after half a race!
+But once you spend some time breaking these boots in, they can become an ideal budget choice for wet-weather racing!

 - Radial-grip soles